masagrator/Status-Monitor-Overlay/README.md

 This is an overlay homebrew dedicated to Nintendo Switch.
 You need to have installed Tesla environment to use it.

-Interval between changes is set to 100 ms. In case of ~100% core load it can take more time.
+Interval between changes is set to 100 ms + vsync signal.
+In case of ~100% core load it can take more time.

 Because of this you need to hold button instead of just pressing to exit.